Oedipus the King

 Theory #2: Anger

-OK it's definitely true that our buddy Oedipus has a temper.
-Indeed it was rash anger that led to him unknowingly kill his real father, King Laius, at the crossroads.
+Okay, it's definitely true that our buddy Oedipus has a temper.
+Indeed, it was rash anger that led to him unknowingly kill his real father, King Laius, at the crossroads.
 The killing of his father is an essential link in Oedipus's downfall, making his violent temper a good candidate for a tragic flaw.

 Killing all but one of them seems like an overreaction to modern audiences, but Oedipus's actions wouldn't have seemed as radical to an ancient Greek audience.
 They lived in violent times.
 A man had the right to defend himself when attacked, especially when alone on a deserted road.